By Sagar Shankaran, Founder of CallSphere

 The transcription itself can leak.
 Names get misheard.
 Diagnoses get summarized incorrectly.
 A "diabetes refill" transcript that becomes "depression refill" in the AI summary changes the clinical disclosure profile.
 Hallucinated content in a transcript counts as a PHI handling event even when the underlying audio said nothing of the kind — and the agent is responsible for correctness under HIPAA's data integrity requirements at 45 CFR 164.312(c)(1).

 CallSphere's voicemail pipeline keeps every PHI artifact inside the BAA boundary.
 Audio is captured on a Twilio leg under our Twilio BAA, stored encrypted at rest in our healthcare_voice PostgreSQL store, and transcribed by a BAA-covered ASR provider.
 The AI summary uses BAA-covered model endpoints (OpenAI under signed BAA, Claude on AWS Bedrock under AWS BAA).
 Notifications to staff use either in-product alerts (no email leak) or encrypted email to BAA-covered staff domains.
 Transcripts include a model-confidence score; below a threshold, the audio is the source of truth and the transcript is not relied on for clinical decisions.
 The full audio, transcript, summary, sentiment (–1.0 to +1.0), and lead score (0–100) are joined into a single audited record.
-Practices interested in this pipeline should explore /industries/healthcare, confirm details on /contact, and start with a 14-day trial.
+Practices interested in this pipeline should explore /industries/healthcare, confirm details on /contact, and start with a 7-day free pilot.

 Still reading?
 Stop comparing — try CallSphere live.